 * 1953 in Dortmund, Germany

 † 1997 in Vienna, Austria

 Martin Kippenberger’s ventilation shaft for a fictional subway station in Münster belongs to a series of works titled Unsinnige Bauvorhaben1 [Nonsensical Building Plans] – after all, people who don’t use a bicycle in Münster obviously travel through the city overground.
-The city’s high water table and its historic urban fabric will probably also favour future forms of public transport that operate above the earth’s surface.
+The city’s high ground-water table and its historic urban fabric will probably also favour future forms of public transport that operate above the earth’s surface.

 Kippenberger’s sculpture was making a strong statement that went beyond its ironic reference to its immediate setting.
 What one saw first of all was a displaced construction element, a ventilation shaft with an intake pipe, deposited by the side of a much-used footpath, on an exact visual axis with a bust portrait of the renowned German author Annette von Droste-Hülshoff.
 The pipe towered up in the air.
 Although it was clearly not in use one could still hear the sounds typically associated with a subway shaft.
 There was no indication of a subway station in the vicinity, and as in many cities only a grating from which sounds emerged pointed to a different level of vital urban lifelines.
 In 1997 Kippenberger installed similar fragments in a number of different cities, calling them Subway Around the World.

 1 Cf. Klaus Bußmann, Kasper König and Florian Matzner (eds.), Skulptur.
 Projekte in Münster 1997, exhib. cat.
 Westfälisches Landesmuseum für Kunst und Kulturgeschichte, Münster, Cologne, 1997, p.
 248.